-Follow-up Course: 152 for students successfully completing both 140 and 141.
-Students failing either course or dropping out of the sequence at any time must meet with the course instructor or the math counselors for rerouting specific to their situation.
+Follow-up Course: Students who succeed in both 140 and 141 are prepared for 152.
+Students failing either course or dropping out of the sequence at any time must meet with the math counselors for rerouting specific to their situation.